Alternative Therapies in Health and Medicine: Staff

 The journal's founding editor-in-chief was Larry Dossey.
-In 2004 Mark Hyman was appointed as chief editor, and in November 2008 David Riley, the journal's former medical editor, was appointed to the role.
-The editorial staff changed in 2010, leading the editorial board to resign, but their names remained on the masthead as of 2013.
-The editor-in-chief, as of 2013, was Andrew W. Campbell, and the journal's website listed him as practicing medicine in Texas, but in 2011 he was barred from practicing medicine in Texas and was apparently practicing in Florida.
+In 2004, Mark Hyman was appointed as chief editor.
+In November 2008 David Riley, the journal's former medical editor, was appointed to the role.
+The editorial staff changed in 2010, leading the editorial board to resign; their names remained on the masthead as of 2013.
+As of 2013, the editor-in-chief was Andrew W. Campbell, and the journal's website listed him as practicing medicine in Texas; in 2011, he was barred from practicing medicine in Texas and was apparently practicing in Florida.
 The Texas Medical Board had taken repeated action against Campbell because he "relied on junk science, ordered inappropriate tests, and improperly diagnosed 'toxigenic mold exposure.'"

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Clinical Medicine, Index Medicus/MEDLINE/PubMed, Science Citation Index Expanded, and Scopus.
 According to the Journal Citation Reports, the journal has a 2015 impact factor of 1.329.